BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Numerical Experiments

-We evaluate BiLO, PINNs with $\wdat = 1, 10, 100$, the adjoint method, and NO with different pretraining datasets (Gaussian random fields with varying correlation lengths).
-Overall, BiLO achieves the best performance across all metrics.
-The performance of PINN is sensitive to $\wdat$, where a large $\wdat$ leads to overfitting, while a small $\wdat$ results in underfitting.
-The accuracy of NO depends on the choice of the pretraining dataset.
+\paragraph*{Results} We next estimate $D(x)$ in the presence of noise at levels $\sigma=0$, $0.01$, $0.03$ and use $\wreg = 10^{-3}$.
+We use BiLO, PINNs with $\wdat = 1, 10, 100$, and the adjoint method.
+Figure~\ref{f:varpoi_pinn} shows that BiLO consistently produces more accurate estimates of the diffusion coefficient $D(x)$ across all noise levels.
+In contrast, the performance of PINN is highly sensitive to the choice of $\wdat$: larger values such as $\wdat = 10^3$ work well under noise-free conditions but lead to poor performance when the noise level increases; smaller values such as $\wdat = 10$ are more robust to noise but underfit when no noise is present.
+The reconstruction accuracy of the solution $u_{NN}$ is comparable between BiLO and PINN.
 The adjoint method, which solves the PDE with high accuracy and is considered "exact" (hence no corresponding bar in (b)), reconstructs the diffusion coefficient less accurately than BiLO.

-Further details are provided in Appendix~\ref{ap:ss:varpoi}.
+We also infer the variable diffusion coefficient $D(x)$ in the Poisson equation using a DeepONet.
+The pretraining dataset is generated by solving the Poisson equation with 1000 samples of variable diffusion coefficients $D(x)$. $D(x)$ is sampled from a Gaussian Random field on $[0,1]$, conditioned on $D(0)=D(1)=1$.
+The covariance function is the Gaussian kernel, with variance 0.05 and different length scales $l = 0.2,0.3,0.4$.
+As $l$ increases, the samples of $D(x)$ become smoother.

+Figure~\ref{f:varpoi_no} shows that the performance of NO depends on the choice of pretraining dataset.
+Because of the ill-posedness, the inference of $D(x)$ is similar across the different methods, although BiLO is more accurate at smaller noise levels and at least as accurate as NO at larger noise levels.
+While the accuracy of NO in approximating the solution remains relatively stable across different noise levels, it is less accurate than both PINN and BiLO.
+Among all methods, BiLO consistently achieves comparable or better inferences of the diffusion coefficient $D(x)$.

+Figure~\ref{f:varpoi} illustrates qualitative differences in the inferred diffusion coefficient $D(x)$ across the methods.
+BiLO best captures the kink in the ground truth, leading to a more accurate reconstruction.
+In contrast, PINN with low $\wdat$ produces overly smooth estimates, while large $\wdat$ leads to oscillatory artifacts due to overfitting.
+The NO reconstructions, regardless of the length scale used in pretraining, tend to be smooth and lack sharp features.
+The adjoint method yields slightly more oscillatory reconstructions compared to BiLO.